Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems

-\begin{enumerate} \item A point mass model is adopted to model the vehicle, as only the longitudinal behavior is relevant.
+The assumptions that are used in the development of the algorithms are the following: \begin{enumerate} \item A point mass model is adopted to model the vehicle, as only the longitudinal behavior is relevant.
 The speed $v$ is always tangent to the path and $v=\dot{s}$, and the acceleration is $a=\ddot{s}$.
 Note that the reference point for the point mass model is defined with respect to the front of the vehicle; this choice is motivated by the fact that when the vehicle needs to stop, the front should be before the stop line of the traffic light.
-It may be pointed out that in case of passing at the end of the green phase, it is the back that should be considered, but there is still the yellow phase that enables the vehicle to drive through the intersection safely. \item The abscissa of the traffic light is the value of the abscissa of the stop line. \item No yellow phase is considered, it is part of the red one. \item The warning system needs to know when to trigger calculations, meaning that when the vehicle is at a certain distance from the TL the algorithm is run.
-This distance has been called horizon, because the vehicle looks ahead and checks if a TL is present within this.
-Calling $s_{TL}$ the abscissa of the first traffic light ahead and $l$ the distance between this and the vehicle ($l = s_{TL}-s$), the algorithm is activated if the condition in \cref{1TLactivation} is verified:
+It may be pointed out that in case of passing at the end of the green phase, it is the back that should be considered, but there is still the yellow phase that enables the vehicle to drive through the intersection safely. \item The abscissa of the traffic light is the value of the abscissa of the stop line. \item No yellow phase is considered, it is part of the red one.
+This could be adjusted by placing all (or part) of the duration of the yellow phase in the green one. \item The warning system is triggered when the vehicle is within 500 m of one or more traffic lights.

-where $h$ is the horizon.
-One way of defining $h$ can be to consider a uniformly accelerated motion.
-The time needed to bring the actual velocity (v) to zero (to stop the vehicle) is in \cref{Tcomfort}:

-where $d_\text{comfort}$ is a comfort deceleration value set to $1 m/s^2$.
-According to \cite{TL8}, safe drivers tend to brake with a deceleration of approximately $3 m/s^2$, but, in order to be able to anticipate the braking, the deceleration value has been set to a $1 m/s^2$.
-So, the corresponding comfort distance is computed as in \cref{hcomfort}